Doing Business in Algeria

 Algeria: African Frontier Market.
 One of the richest countries in Africa.
-50% of gas production in Africa.
+50% of petroleum production in Africa.

-Algiers is the first commercial and economic center in Algeria and the only major financial hub of the country.
+Algiers is the first commercial and economic centre in Algeria and the only major financial hub of the country.

 - The capital of Algeria: Algiers.

-- Largest cities in Algeria: Oran, Constantine, Annaba, Ghardaia, Tlemcen, Ouargla, Setif
+- The largest cities in Algeria: Oran, Constantine, Annaba, Ghardaia, Tlemcen, Ouargla, Setif

 - The population of Algeria: 40 millions of people